gpac/gpac_monitor/README.md

 This monitoring dashboard is designed to provide deep insights into GPAC multimedia processing pipelines, making it easier to optimize performance, debug issues, and understand complex media workflows.

-For questions, issues, or contributions, please refer to the project documentation and issue tracker.